Drykx/GPT2-Scratch/README.md

 ## 🚀 Getting Started

-The PyTorch/CUDA versions listed are for Windows, so these files will only work for Windows users.
-If you're using Linux or macOS, visit https://pytorch.org/get-started/locally/ to find the appropriate version for your system.
+The provided `requirements.txt` file was generated on my Windows laptop.
+If you're using **Linux** or **macOS**, please visit [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/) to find the appropriate PyTorch version for your system and install the required packages accordingly.

-To install all necessary dependencies, run:
+To install all necessary dependencies (on Windows), run:
 ```
 pip install -r requirements.txt
 ```